DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   * Completion of all binds for editing objects
   * Navmesh editing
   * Terrain editing

+* **Phase ?: Refactor file loading.**
+  Not sure where in the process to put this one.

+  `file_load_order` should be renamed to `active_load_order` and made the end product of a load operation, with some temporary "load process" data structure actually handling (and containing the code for) the load operation.
+Additionally, the classes (and class hierarchy) for actually parsing and loading files is spaghetti.
+There are plans further below for redesigning all of this.

+* **Phase ?: Refactor Dovahscript.**
+  Not sure where in the process to put this one.

+  Dovahscript currently relies on *lots* of copying and pasting in order to implement the bulk of form access APIs.
+This means that refactoring how APIs work (e.g. adding new checks or changing internals) will be prohibitively difficult, and adding new APIs involves a lot of boilerplate.
+Pre-launch, I'm deliberately choosing *not* to fix this, because I don't want to commit to the wrong abstraction or development process.
+I want to get the APIs mostly feature-complete, if maybe lacking in some robustness and polish, and then -- after all core functionality is working -- look for common patterns and trends, pay careful attention to their edge-cases and exceptions, and *carefully* explore ways to cut down on duplication and boilerplate using metaprogramming.

+  This phase is expected to enable, or make it easier to implement, the following features:

+  * More ergonomic script APIs, e.g. DovahScript more consistently allowing you to "copy-assign" data sub-structures between forms or form components rather than having to manually copy individual members across data sub-structures.
+  * Potentially, changes to the script engine internals
+    * Currently, Dovahscript runs on a worker thread to limit the damage that an infinite loop in a script can do.
+I have some pie-in-the-sky ideas for optionally letting Dovahscript run on the main thread, which would make it viable to offer APIs that allow for stronger integration into the editor: think "add-ons" rather than "scripts". (**Do not take this as a promise or even a statement of intent,** but some examples of that kind of integration are attach points for adding scripted UI controls into native windows, and real-time scripted control over the Render Window.)
+This would require being able to configure the script engine's threading model at run-time, and adding *that* would, in turn, require changes to how basically all form access APIs work -- which, again, would be easier with less code duplication throughout Dovahscript.

 # General plans for the backend